 Managing long-term effects of childhood cancer

 Sometimes side effects may linger beyond the active treatment period or occur months or years later.
-These are called long-term, or late-effects.
-Late effects can include physical (such as heart and lung problems or second cancers), cognitive (memory, attention, or learning difficulties), and/or emotional problems (such as anxiety or depression).
+These are called long-term or late-effects.
+These effects can include physical (such as heart and lung problems or second cancers), cognitive (memory, attention, or learning difficulties), and/or emotional problems (such as anxiety or depression).

 Children with a tumor on an arm or leg may have decreased growth in the affected limb and differences in limb length as the child ages.
 This should be monitored, and an evaluation by an orthopedist (bone doctor) is recommended if this develops.

-Based on the type of treatment your child received, the doctor will determine what examinations and tests are needed to check for long-term side effects, such as growth abnormalities, bladder dysfunction, infertility, and the possibility of a secondary cancer, such as bone sarcoma, a brain tumor, or acute myeloid leukemia (AML).
+Based on the type of treatment your child received, the doctor will determine what examinations and tests are needed to check for long-term side effects, such as problems with their physical growth and development, bladder problems, infertility, and the possibility of a secondary cancer, such as bone sarcoma, a brain tumor, or acute myeloid leukemia (AML).
 Follow-up care should address your child’s quality of life, including any developmental, cognitive, or emotional concerns.

 The COG has studied the physical and psychological effects that childhood cancer survivors face.
 Based on these studies, the COG has created recommendations for long-term follow-up care for childhood, adolescent, and young adult cancer survivors that can be found on a separate website: www.survivorshipguidelines.org.